daswer123/canvas-zoom-lite/README.md

+# AUTOMATIC1111 added this extension to webui version 1.4.0

 # Canvas zoom lite

-## AUTOMATIC1111 added this extension to the dev branch, in the new version of webui this extension will be enabled by default

 ### A lite version of [canvas-zoom](https://github.com/richrobber2/canvas-zoom) containing only the necessary functions.
 This version does not contain the modified gradio.